Giants vs. Nationals Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will send Logan Webb (2-5) to the mound for his eighth start this season.
+- The Giants will send Sean Manaea (1-1) to the mound for his sixth start this season.

 |Opponent